 - Their contribution toward premiums

-Is your ministry currently not offering a health plan?
+Does your ministry not offer a health plan?

 Complete this Notice if your ministry does not currently offer a health plan to any employees.
 If you do not offer coverage to any employees, you must distribute this Notice to all employees.
 On page two, populate the fields in Part B with your ministry’s basic information.